sam189239/RAPiG-D/README.md

+## Reinforcement Learning based Automated Path Planning using Depth in Garden Environment

-## Exploration and Obstacle avoidance bot
+Exploration and Obstacle avoidance bot based on reinforcement learning that generates a map of an unknown environment

 Each module is placed in a different folder